Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

-{\bf Acknowledgments :} We are very grateful to Herbert Spohn for asking us to investigate the convergence of the density of states for general potential $V$ and many fruitful discussions that followed.
+{\bf Acknowledgments :} We are very grateful to Herbert Spohn for asking us to investigate the convergence of the density of states for general potentials $V$ and many fruitful discussions that followed.
 We would also like to thank David García-Zelada for showing us how to derive Theorem \ref{David} from \cite{Garcia}.
+We thank an anonymous referee for helping us to improve the presentation of our results.